Amplify Prompt Studio

 -

-To edit an existing prompt, click the pencil icon next to the desired prompt.
+To edit an existing prompt, click its name to open it.

 -